iKFCode/search_for_it/README.txt

 Usage
 -----
-The function can be used by calling it and passing in two arguments: naive_search(lst, target)
+The function can be used by calling it and passing in two arguments: naive_search(list, target)
 where:
-  - lst: the list to search in
+  - list: the list to search in
   - target: the target value to find in the list
 The function returns the index of the target value in the list if it is found, or -1 if it is not found.